mwhagedorn/ccl/README.md

 # Chargify Command Line Client (ccl)

-Uses API v1 to talk to chargify
+Uses API v1 to talk to chargify.
+Pre alpha quality.
+Would need a lot more work to be something real.
+Works for a test case I was evaluating.

 ## Installation